yy0234/temptMeasure/README.md

 How to start temptAnalyze.js

+* Please make sure there have NodeJs runtime environment.

-1.Open console or terminal
+1.open console or terminal

 2.cd to the location that temptAnalyze.js located

 3.run with command: node temptAnalyze.js